Solar Panels

 Q: How do solar panels generate electricity?

-Q: Can solar panels replace traditional energy sources?
+Q: Can solar panels be used off-grid?

 Q: What is the typical power output of a solar panel?